 Step 2: Pick a Design

-The title of this post is how to carve any photograph into a pumpkin.
-While it's possible to accomplish this, some will come out better than others.
+Acknowledging that the title of this post is "How to Carve Any Photograph Into a Pumpkin, while it's possible to accomplish this, some will come out better than others.
 Selecting the right photo is important!

 The best photos have:

-With all that in mind, this is the photo of my kid sister I picked to go with:
+With all that in mind, this is the photo of my kid sister I picked:

 Step 3: Edit the Photo

-Here are the steps I've performed to the image.
+Here are the steps I've performed on the image.

-- The original image, cropped to the size I want it—in this case my sister's face appears about 6 inches wide and 9 inches tall.
+- The original image, cropped to the size I want it—in this case, my sister's face appears about six inches wide and nine inches tall.